École nationale des ponts et chaussées: One-way double-degree agreements

 Apart from exchange agreements with world high-level universities, École des Ponts offers every year to selected students from some universities of France's partner countries to pursue their studies and earn the École des Ponts degree besides their original university's degree.
 Universities with this form of partnership include the National Engineering School of Tunis from Tunisia, the École Hassania des travaux publics from Morocco and the Université Saint-Joseph de Beyrouth from Lebanon.

 Research

-École des Ponts ParisTech runs research in the following disciplines (the names of corresponding research centres are in brackets):
+École nationale des ponts et chaussées runs research in the following disciplines (the names of corresponding research centres are in brackets):